ozys/SGJL-anki/courses/SGJL 01 - Remembering the Hiragana/README.md

 ### Using this course in Anki

  - Import the audio files from `audio/` into your Anki media folder (see [this](https://apps.ankiweb.net/docs/manual.html#media18) and [this](https://apps.ankiweb.net/docs/manual.html#files) for help).
- - Create a new note type with fields: "Romaji", "Kana", and "Audio".
+ - Create a new note type with fields: "Sort Order", "Romaji", "Kana", and "Audio".
  - Create two different cards for this note type (see "cards" below).
  - Make a new deck for this course.
+ - In the options for the deck, I suggest selecting "Show cards in order added" so that you get cards in Memrise order.
+You can opt to show in random order, but you might get words before the hiragana characters themselves.
  - For each deck:
     - Become familiar with the hiragana characters you are about to learn.
 Watching the videos from above would be a good way to do this, or study them somehow on your own.
 Make sure you know how to pronounce them and write them with the correct stroke order *(along with the ["dakuten" and "handakuten" variants](https://en.wikipedia.org/wiki/Dakuten)!)*.
 	- Optionally, make a sub-deck to import your cards into.
 You could also just import them all straight into a single deck when you're ready to study each level.
-	- Import
+	- Import via `File --> Import` - Use the type and deck you just created, fields separated by comma.
+Fields 1, 2, 3, and 4 should be mapped to Sort Order, Romaji, Kana, and Audio (respectively).

 ### Cards